Intellectual Property

 Chile’s economy is largely dependent on mining, which is responsible for many patent applications.
 However, many universities are now filing patent applications, diversifying the economy into new knowledge sectors.
 The Chilean government has increased its efforts to educate the public about intellectual property and costs of piracy and counterfeit products.
 However, the country still has a way to go with effective enforcement mechanisms as there are considerable levels of counterfeit and piracy.

-Biz Latin Hub can assist you with IP in Latin America
+Biz Latin Hub can assist you with intellectual property regulations in Latin America

 Now that you’re more aware of the intellectual property regulations in Latin America, it’s time to think about how you can best grow your company abroad.